-- 4.1 Access to modification in the presentation of the examination Candidates with visual challenges or specific learning challenges may require modified presentation of the examinations.
+- 4.1 Access to modification in the presentation of the examination

+Candidates with visual challenges or specific learning challenges may require

+- modified presentation of the examinations.
 Candidates with total vision impairment may also need questions adapted for accessibility (without changing the learning outcome).

-- Access to modified papers and examination papers in Braille
+- Access to modified papers and examination papers as determined by the ILP.

 - Changes to the print on examination papers

 - Printing on coloured paper

 - Access to electronic (PDF) examination

 - Modified papers (supplementary points)